 The sections below contain details about the scholarships available to College of Education undergraduate and graduate students.

-The deadline for COE scholarships for Fall 2019 - Summer 2020 is now closed.
-Decisions are in process and notifications will go out April 2019.
+The deadline for COE scholarships for Fall 2020 - Summer 2021 is Monday, January 13, 2020.
+Decisions will be made in February/March and notifications will go out April 2020.

 The following is a tentative list of all scholarships available from the College of Education.
 They are broken down into three areas.
 Please click on the area in which you are interested